tpierrain/dddeu-workshop-from-problem-space-to-solution-space-/TheaterSuggestions/CSharp/HexagonalArchitecture.md

 Our Domain is to make the best suggestions of seats for Shows to our customers that want to reserve and buy tickets for a group of people (called a Party in our Domain).

-To do so, our Hexagon/Service/API needs to collaborate with 2 others Web APIs managed by 2 other teams.
-One providing the topology of the auditorium for a given Show id.
-The other providing the list of already reserved seats for this show.
+To do so, our Hexagon/Service/API needs to collaborate with 2 others Web APIs managed by 2 other teams (working each in their own different *Bounded Contexts*).
+One providing the topology of the auditorium for a given Show.
+The other providing the list of already reserved seats for this show (and supporting the booking transactions too).

-After combining those informations into AuditoriumSeating types, our system must suggest seats fiting the requirement of our business (we want every party to be located in adjacent seats, we want to be as much as possible located in the center of a row, etc).
+After combining those various information into our AuditoriumSeating types, our system must suggest seats fiting the requirement of our business (we want every party to be located in adjacent seats, we want to be as much as possible located in the center of a row, etc).

-Our Domain is just to make some suggestions before the customer try to transform a suggestion into a real reservation.
+Our *SeatSuggestion* Domain is just here to make suggestions of *Seats* in various *Pricing Categories* before the customer will try to transform one of our *Suggestion* into a real *Reservation* afterward.

-Here are the projects of this solution:
+Here are the projects of our solution:

  - __SeatsSuggestions.Domain__: the project hosting the core domain of Theater Seat Suggestions with: